A Guide to Healthy Eating for Kids, Straight from a Pro

 The right type of fats are really important to integrate into your kiddo’s diet to help reduce inflammation and absorb certain vitamins and minerals.
 Heart-healthy fats often tend to be liquid at room temperature like canola, olive, sunflower and safflower seed oils.
 Avocado is also an incredible source of healthy fat.
 Try to limit unhealthy options like butter, fatty meat and excessive amounts of cheese.

 Credible research is still underway on what the right amount of dairy is for a child.
 But seeing as dairy is such a good source of calcium and vitamin D, offering some to your kid every day is a good idea.
 One to two servings daily should be plenty.
 Yogurt, milk and small amounts of cheese are great options.
 If your child doesn’t eat any dairy at all, speak to your pediatrician about whether he or she may need calcium and vitamin D supplements.
-Wondering if plant-based milks are healthy for kids?
-We found out.

 How much should my child eat?